 For a Jewish perspective please follow - Basic Messianic Judaism

 The World would have you believe that the Bible can not be taken seriously in this scientific age.
 If you need reassurance on this point before you start click here - Science

-Philosophy will also seek to ridicule your belief in the bible with clever arguments - but having clever arguments is not the same thing as being right.
+Philosophy will also seek to ridicule your belief in the bible with clever arguments - but having clever arguments is not the same thing as being right from an eternal perspective.